-The above information is correct as at January 2023 but is intended to be a guideline only.
+The above information is correct as of January 2024 but is intended to be a guideline only.
 Each public access barrister has the right to negotiate their own fee and their contractual terms on an individual basis.
 For a quotation, please contact the clerks on 020 7815 3200 or email clerks@fivepaper.com.